ymatsunaga/mdtoolbox/README.rst

 ==================

 MD Toolbox is a MATLAB toolbox for analysis of molecular dynamics trajectories of biomolecules.

-The functions are:
+It consists of a collection of MATLAB functions which cover the following types of scientific computations:

 * I/O for topology, coordinates, and trajectory files used for MD simulation
 * Least-squares fitting of structures